doc-doc/CoVGT/README.md

   organization={Springer}
 }
 ```
-## Acknowledgements
-Some code is token from [VQA-T](https://github.com/antoyang/just-ask), and our video feature extraction is inspired by [HQGA](https://github.com/doc-doc/HQGA).
-Thanks the authors for their great work and code.
 ## Notes
 If you use any resources (feature & code & models) from this repo, please kindly cite our paper and acknowledge the source.
 ## License